crodier/software-blog/_posts/2025-05-24-Code-Does-not-rust.md

 ## Is it time to rewrite or refactor?

-I've spent many months and years both refactoring and rewriting existing business software.
+I've spent many months and years both refactoring and rewriting existing business software (of the 28 total, at time of writing.)

 On this topic, my favorite blog (from the year 2000) with the best software advice I've read is "Joel on Software":